sukalaper/dotfiles/README.md

 ## Keyboard Mapping

-Some are for basic knowledge.
+Some of the resources are intended for basic understanding.

 | Set              | Key                                                     |  Exec                    |
 |------------------|---------------------------------------------------------|--------------------------|